 - Please plan to conduct your interview in a private place without background noise (e.g., dorm room, study room in a library, etc.).

 - Try to avoid having too much light behind you, as that can make the image poor.

 - Make sure that your computer has enough battery life for up to 30 minutes, or is plugged into a power source.

 - Make sure to exit out of any other noise-making programs on your computer.

-- You will receive a Zoom link on the day of your interview.
-Please make sure that you have a device that is Zoom-compatible.
+- You will receive a Zoom link via email on the day of your interview.

-- Be at your computer and logged into Zoom before your scheduled interview time to confirm your audio and video feeds are working.
-You will be placed into a virtual waiting room on Zoom prior to the interview starting.
+- Be at your computer and logged into the Zoom Link before your scheduled interview time to confirm your audio and video feeds are working.
+You will be placed into a virtual waiting room prior to the interview starting.

-- We will conduct all interviews by Zoom.
+- We will conduct all interviews virtually via Zoom videoconferencing.